BriungRi/coinbase-recurring-buys/README.md

 ## Notes

 - Ensure your account has sufficient funds to cover the purchase.
+  - HINT: Consider setting up recurring USDC buys because these should not incur fees
 - Monitor your Coinbase account for successful transactions.